II CORINTHIANS

 8:20 taking precaution so that no one will discredit us in our administration of this generous gift;

 All Christians have been given the gift of salvation through the grace of God.
 Here Paul was probably referring to the beginning of the church.
-He knew he had a big responsibility and didn't want anyone to discredit of say he wasn't doing it right. . .
-I know that what I do for the Lord I want to be done as perfectly as possible.
+He knew he had a big responsibility and didn't want anyone to discredit or say he wasn't doing it right. . .
+I know what I do for the Lord I want to be done as perfectly as possible.
 (DRM 10/13/07)

 The commentary with this passage indicates that the "generous gift" could be referring to the financial gifts that were given to Paul.